-YEAR ONE YEAR TWO YEAR T HREE YEAR FOUR Utilize the Process Guide tool in the Appendix to oversee projects from start to finish.
+YEAR ONE YEAR TWO YEAR THREE YEAR FOUR Utilize the Process Guide tool in the Appendix to oversee projects from start to finish.
 Evaluate guide and develop improvements.
 Identify and recruit community members to serve on art selection panels, and as advisors to the ACC.
-Invite these individuals to review and offer feedback on Process Guide.
-Based on the Process Guide, draft an external document (a handout) outlining guidelines, policies, and procedures for site selection, artist selection, commissioning and maintaining artworks.
+Invite these individuals to review and offer feedback on Process Guide, draft an external document (a handout) outlining guidelines, policies, and procedures for site selection, commissioning and maintaining artworks.
 Develop criteria to help prioritize projects, using the adopted themes and district maps in this plan.
 Develop updated policies and procedures regarding conservation and maintenance of Fargo's public art collection.
 Draft updated policies and procedures regarding loans or gifts of art.
 See sample policies in Appendix.
 Develop monitoring, evaluation, and reporting systems.
 Host a meeting for artists to share their input about the responsiveness of the program.
-Host a similar gathering to collective input and ideas from community members, developers, prospective partners, etc. Update program guidelines based upon input received, and experience gained in previous year.
-Reassess staff and ACC capacity, roles, and responsibilities, given the funding secured for Year 2.
-Adjust work plan for Year 2 accordingly.
-Host open forum for artists and community members to offer input and ideas to help improve program.
-Evaluate accessibility and effectiveness of public art program according to criteria developed in Year 1.
-Ensure community y input into the prograr project plans, and pro · lan, annual plans, Ensure communit y input into the progra project plans, and pro
+Host a similar gathering to collective input and ideas from community memebers, developers, prospective partners, etc. Update program guidelines based upon input received, and experience gained in previous year.
+Reaccess staff an ACC capacity, roles, and responsibilities, given the funding secured for Year 2.
+Adjust work plan for Year 2 accordingly. for artists and accessibility and community effectiveness of members to offer public art program Ensure community input into the program's implementation plan, annual plans, project plans, and project implementation Ensure community input into the program's implementation plan, annual plans, project plans, and project implementation